 Exact Match: Ads may show on searches that match the exact term or are close variations of that exact term.
 Close variations here may also include a reordering of words if it doesn’t change the meaning, and the addition or removal of words that don’t impact the overall intent of the search.

 FTP: File Transfer Protocol.
 This is a method used to transfer files to and from a server and requires a special program, such as FileZilla.

 Goal: In the context of internet marketing, a goal refers to an action you want a user to take, such as completing a purchase or submitting a form.
 The goal could be multi-step process (add to cart, view cart, pay, etc.).
 Each step in the process is important and must be followed to achieve the end goal – a purchase.

-Google AdWords: Google’s Pay Per Click advertising platform that allows websites to pay for traffic from Google’s search results by displaying ads to users.
+Google Ads: Google’s Pay Per Click advertising platform that allows websites to pay for traffic from Google’s search results by displaying ads to users.
 Google has gone to great lengths to blur the lines between ads and organic results, and to provide their ads with the most prominent placement.

 Google Algorithm: The computer program that Google uses to determine where to rank websites.
 There are hundreds of factors that determine where each website ranks in the listings.
 Ranking is calculated on the fly when a user types in a query.
 It’s incredible that Google can calculate the ranking of potentially billions of sites for a set of results in under a second.

 Google Analytics: A system that records user behavior on a website and offers it in a fairly easy to use interface.
 Google Analytics tells you how many people visited your site, where they came from, how long they stayed, what pages they visited, etc.